kruebling/bali-rafactor/README.md

   10. Added flash messages to site for signing in, out, and up.
 Tried to implement flash messages I had styled before and realized i didnt have bootstrap, will require further investigation.

+  11. Add validations to product and implement paperclip for product image seed file.
+Paperclip currently timing out when seeding.

 # AJAX Checklist

 - [x] Users should be able to add products to their shopping cart from the index page with AJAX.
 The item should be added to the shopping cart and the number of items in the cart (shown in the navbar) should update.